Skip to main content

 Who It Affects

-• Public K-12 students in Alabama who would be required to complete an approved CS course to graduate, and who would need to earn a CS credit for digital literacy beginning in 2032.
+• Public school students (K-12) in Alabama who will be required to complete an approved CS course to graduate, with CS credits potentially counting toward other graduation requirements and a future digital literacy standard.

 Key Provisions